-Sump pumps are an important piece of equipment in many homes, used to help protect basements and crawl spaces from flooding.
-In this article, we’ll explain what sump pumps are, the different types available, like covered sump pumps, how to determine the right size pump for your needs, and more.
+Sump pumps are an essential piece of equipment in many homes for a reason.
+They are used to protect basements and crawl spaces from flooding.
+In this article, we’ll explain what sump pumps are, the different types available on the market, how to pick the right size pump for your needs and more.

 What is a Sump Pump?

-A sump pump is a device that is used to remove water from an area, such as a basement or crawlspace.
-It is usually installed in a sump basin, which is a hole in the floor of the basement that collects water.
-The water is then pumped out of the area, usually to a drainage system or to the outdoors.
+A sump pump is a device homeowners use to remove water from a basement or crawlspace.
+It’s usually installed in a sump basin, which is a hole in the basement floor that collects water.
+The water is then pumped out into a drainage system or outdoors.

 Types of Sump Pumps

-There are several different types of sump pumps.
-They mostly vary by the way they are installed and powered.
+There are several different types of sump pumps fitting different needs.
+They mostly vary in how they are installed and powered.

 Submersible pumps

 Submersible pumps are designed to be submerged in the sump pit.
-They are the most common type of sump pump, and are typically the most reliable and efficient.
-Submersible pumps function under water, that’s why they produce less noise, yet they are harder to maintain and more expensive to install.
+They are the most common type of sump pump and are usually the most reliable and efficient.
+Since they function underwater, they produce less noise.
+All benefits considered, they are harder to maintain and more expensive to install.

 Pedestal pumps

-Pedestal pumps are mounted above the sump pit, and are usually less expensive than submersible pumps.
-However, they produce more noise since their motors aren’t designed to get wet.
-Additionally, they are easier to reach for repairs, but some plumber experts consider them less efficient and reliable.
-Both types of pumps should be covered and installed accurately in order to function properly.
-A covered sump pump will make less noise and will be more protected to withstand any unforeseen situation.
+Pedestal pumps are mounted above the sump pit and are usually less expensive than submersible pumps, but they do produce more noise.
+Though easier to reach for repairs, some plumber experts consider them less efficient and reliable.
+Both types of pumps should be covered and installed properly to function as intended.
+A covered sump pump will make less noise and will more likely withstand any unexpected accident.

-Backup pumps are designed to be used as an additional item in case of power outages.
-However, they can’t replace the main pump and turn on only in case of a power failure.
-One thing for sure, battery operated backup pumps provide peace of mind in case of a power outage.
+Backup pumps are of great help in case of power outages.
+However, they don’t replace the main pump and turn on only in case of a power failure.
+One thing is for sure: battery-operated backup pumps provide peace of mind in case of a power outage.

-Water powered backup pumps use water power to operate, and are typically more reliable than battery operated backup pumps.
-What is more, they provide unlimited runtime, but they need strong and steady water flow.
-In a home with low water pressure there is a high possibility that it won’t work right.
+Water-powered backup pumps operate using water power and are typically more reliable than battery-operated backup pumps.
+They have unlimited runtime, but require strong and steady water flow.
+In a house with low water pressure, it’s highly probable that it won’t work properly.

 Combination sump pumps

-These pumps are a combination of a submersible pump and a battery operated backup pump.
-They provide the most reliable protection from flooding, but are also the most expensive option.
-Combination pumps are cost effective but they also tend to be large and may not fit in smaller sump pits.
+These pumps combine a submersible pump with a battery-operated backup pump.
+They provide the most reliable protection from flooding but are also the most expensive option.
+Combination pumps are cost-effective, but they also tend to be large and may not fit in smaller sump pits.

 What Size Pump Do I Need?

-The size of the sump pump you need will depend on the size of your sump pit and the amount of water that needs to be pumped out.
-Each pump comes labeled by two inversely proportional figures:
+The size of the sump pump you need depends on the size of your sump pit and the amount of water that needs to be pumped out.
+Each pump comes labelled by two inversely proportional figures:

-• Head (vertical distance that water must travel from your sump pump to the outlet pipe);
+• Head (the vertical distance that water must travel from your sump pump to the outlet pipe);

 • Flow (volume of water that the pump can displace (in gallons per minute)).